dialect-map/dialect-map-core/README.md

 ### Formatting
-All Python files within this project are formatted using [Black][black-web], and the custom properties defined in the `pyproject.tml` file.
-Before each Pull Request:
+All Python files are formatted using [Black][black-web],  and the custom properties defined in the `pyproject.toml` file.
 ```sh
 make check
 ```